easttennesseecc-star/Q-Top-Dog-IDE/READY_TO_INSTALL.md

 ## 🚀 Next Phase (After This Works)

-Once Ollama is working in Q-IDE, we move to:
+Once Ollama is working in Top Dog, we move to:

 ### **Phase 1: Collaboration Features** (6-8 week roadmap)
 - Pair programming mode